awsdocs/amazon-redshift-management-guide/doc_source/serverless-console.md

   + Send an alert\.
   + Log an entry to a system table\.
   + Turn off user queries\.
-+  **Query limits** – The maximum time that a query runs before Amazon Redshift Serverless stops the query\.
++  **Query limits** – You can add a limit to monitor performance and limits\.
+For more information about query monitoring limits, see [WLM query monitoring rules](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html)\.

 For more information, see [Understanding Amazon Redshift Serverless capacity](serverless-capacity.md#serverless-rpu-capacity)\.